Beers15/basic-auth/README.md

 ## Installation

-  clone repo, and then run the 'npm i' command while in the root directory to install dependencies.
+  clone repo, and then in a terminal run the 'npm i' command while in the root directory to install dependencies.

+  To run the application, enter the 'npm run start' command in a terminal while in the root directory.

 ## Summary of Problem Domain